Fire Element Personality in Chinese Medicine

 - Poor memory

-- Pain along the associated meridians
+- Pain along the associated channels

-Causes of Fire Element imbalances
+Causes of Fire Element imbalances in Chinese Medicine

 Causes of Fire Element imbalances can include tremendous emotional sorrow or a sudden powerful emotional shock; emotional shock is well known for causing heart attacks or stroke.
 You will often read where joy can damage the Heart, but some argue that this refers to manic conditions where Phlegm-Fire has blocked the Heart Orifices; happiness does not damage the Heart.